 - Archaeological surveys were completed for the Snohomish, Port Orchard, and Fort George Wright installations in 2005 (E2M 2005b).
 No archaeological resources were found at these sites. - A predictive model was developed for the reconnaissance survey of 12 statewide installations in 2005, with low risk determined for these statewide installations (E2M 2005a). - Archaeological surveys were completed for Anacortes, Bremerton, Montesano, Moses Lake, Redmond, Sedro-Woolley, and Geiger Field in 2019.
 Archaeological resources were documented at Bremerton and Geiger Field. - Archaeological surveys were conducted at Centralia between 2018-2020.
-There is one NRHP-Eligible archaeological site. - Cultural resources surveys were completed for military construction (MILCON) projects at Tumwater and Richland RCs.
+There is one NRHP-eligible archaeological site. - Cultural resources surveys were completed for military construction (MILCON) projects at Tumwater (Schumacher, 2015) and Richland RCs (Knobbs and Stapp, 2017).
 No resources were documented. - 14 RCs are currently 50 years old or older.
 Two RCs will turn 50 years old during the duration of this ICRMP: Geiger Field RC (built 1974) and Seattle RC (built 1973).
 Additionally, two vehicle maintenance shops will turn 50 years old during the duration of this ICRMP: Montesano Vehicle Maintenance Shop (built 1972) and Seattle Vehicle Maintenance Shop (built 1974). - All facilities over 50 years old have been evaluated for NRHP eligibility.
-Eight armories have been determined Eligible for the NRHP and include the Anacortes, Centralia, Bremerton Youth Academy Gym (former armory), Longview, Olympia, Puyallup, Snohomish, and Walla Walla Armories.
-One NRHP-Eligible historic district is associated with the former Nike missile site at the Redmond Installation and comprises all six existing buildings as district-eligible buildings. - WAARNG projects to date have resulted in two Memorandum of Agreements (MOAs) with the DAHP, affected Tribes, and stakeholders.
+Eight armories have been determined Eligible for the NRHP and include the Centralia, Bremerton Youth Academy Gym (former armory), Longview, Olympia, Puyallup, Snohomish, and Walla Walla Armories.
+One NRHP-Eligible historic district is associated with the former Nike missile site at the Redmond Installation and comprises all six existing buildings as districteligible buildings. - WAARNG projects to date have resulted in two Memorandum of Agreements (MOAs) with the DAHP, affected Tribes, and stakeholders.
 These agreements mitigated for Bremerton's Sinclair Park Community Center demolition (2004) and the Centralia Tenant Improvement Project (2020).
 The WAARNG also implemented an informal adverse effect resolution for the Centralia Paving Project Inadvertent Discovery (see Appendix I for MOAs).
 Two additional MOAs with DAHP, affected Tribes, and associated stakeholders are in progress for the planned divestiture of the Olympia and Puyallup Armories.
-One Memorandum of Understanding (MOU) with the DAHP for the adverse effect of window replacement at the former Bremerton Armory/Washington Youth Academy gym is also in progress. - Building Condition Assessments have been completed for Centralia and Snohomish Armories to guide maintenance and preservation (Richaven 2018).
-A Historic Structures Report was completed for the Olympia Armory to document historical context, significant features, assess building condition, and guide maintenance and preservation (ARG 2020). - Tribes have been consulted regarding the existence of sacred sites and/or TCPs that might be part of a larger cultural landscape.
-There are no known resources of traditional, religious, or cultural significance that might be part of a larger cultural landscape. - The RCs contain no cemeteries.
+One Memorandum of Understanding (MOU) with the DAHP for the adverse effect of window replacement at the former Bremerton Armory/Washington Youth Academy gym is also in progress. - Building Condition Assessments have been completed for Centralia and Snohomish Armories to guide maintenance and preservation (Richaven 2018). - A Historic Structures Report was completed for the Olympia Armory to document historical context, significant features, assess building condition, and guide maintenance and preservation (ARG 2020). - Tribes were consulted regarding the existence of sacred sites and/or TCPs at the Richland RC.
+The CTUIR identified, "several historic properties of religious and cultural significance located along the waterways surrounding the proposed [Richland] readiness center." - The RCs contain no cemeteries.